jmank88/logmon/README.md

 [/] Write a test for the alerting logic

+## Future Improvements

-Explain how you’d improve on this application design
+TODO Explain how you’d improve on this application design